gagolews/stringx/devel/sphinx/rapi/paste.md

 A character vector (in UTF-8).

-`` `%x+%` `` preserves object attributes in a similar way as other [Arithmetic](https://stat.ethz.ch/R-manual/R-devel/library/base/help/Arithmetic.html) operators.
-The other functions preserve no attributes whatsoever.
+`` `%x+%` `` preserves object attributes in a similar way as other [Arithmetic](https://stat.ethz.ch/R-manual/R-devel/library/base/help/Arithmetic.html) operators (however, they may be lost during `as.character(...)` conversion, which is an S3 generic). `strcat` is an aggregation function, therefore it preserves no attributes whatsoever.
+Currently, `paste` and `paste0` preserve no attributes too.

 ## Author(s)